 Coll()sion

-Coll[]sion focuses on the relation between two, seven days interval, event-accidents that happened one in the deep Sea and other in the Outer Space.
-Both presented as remarkable misfortunes and constructed as paradigmatic chances opened the door to the recognition of failure and to attempts to overcome (or improve) if not to silence and/or deceive.
+Titled coll[]sion, the zine focuses on the relation between two, seven days interval, event-accidents that happened one in the deep Sea and other in the Outer Space.
+Both presented as remarkable misfortunes and constructed as paradigmatic changes opened the door to the recognition of failure and to attempts to overcome (or improve) if not to silence and/or deceive.
 Positioning schemas of military behaviour, the privilege of relation to space and standards for prevailing techno-scientific developments to be socio-constructed, transformed or (re)invented, this work inquires how are international and relatively free spaces produced and by what means they interconnect forms of governance and/or dispute.